 Kaitlin is 25-years-old and from Sydney.
 She has a Chait cecostomy because of salmonella food poisoning.
 Kait posts about her super adventurous life and has a career that allows her to travel all over the world.
 She writes on her blog about body positivity and self-care to inspire and encourage young women.

 Brad was diagnosed with Crohn's disease and had a temporary ileostomy last year.
 He’s an avid adventurist who loves the outdoors, photography, music, and surfing.
 Whether digging on heavy machinery at work, BMX biking or chasing waterfalls, Brad is definitely making the most of every day.

 Yvonne has a stoma due to cancer and has a very inspirational feed.
 The homemade desserts look so delicious and her love of fitness is inspiring.
 You can see Yvonne skiing in New Zealand, surfing the Gold Coast waves, and cycling through nature.
 Yvonne is "living life with love and endless laughter."

 Niina had ileostomy surgery in 2017 because of Crohn's disease.
 She lives in Perth with her husband and adorable cat Panko.
 At @stomiandi, Niina posts about ostomy life, while @niinaaoki shows her amazing talent as an artist and designer.

 18. Talya Goding

 That's me!
 I’m 27 and live near Coffs Harbour with my husband Russ.
 I post about my happiest moments, especially cuddling with my sweet kitten Dusty.
-I'm passionate about helping ostomates through my blog Feeling Ostomistic and online magazine, The Ostomistic Life.
+I'm passionate about helping ostomates through my online magazine, The Ostomistic Life.